Brandon McDonald (gridiron football)

 Brandon Randolph McDonald (born August 26, 1985) is a former American gridiron football cornerback.
-He was drafted by the Cleveland Browns in the fifth round of the 2007 NFL Draft.
+He was selected by the Cleveland Browns in the fifth round of the 2007 NFL draft.
 He played college football at Memphis.

-McDonald has also played for the Arizona Cardinals, Detroit Lions, Tampa Bay Buccaneers, Ottawa Redblacks, Calgary Stampeders and Saskatchewan Roughriders.
+McDonald also played for the Arizona Cardinals, Detroit Lions, Tampa Bay Buccaneers, Calgary Stampeders, Ottawa Redblacks, and Saskatchewan Roughriders.

 College career

 McDonald played Junior College football at Jones County Junior College and transferred to the University of Memphis and started two years there.
 He lettered for two seasons at JCJC under Coach Parker Dykes.
 He worked as a receiver during his first season and in the secondary in 2004.
 He also led JCJC in punt returns during junior college.
 He was an education major.

 Professional career

 Cleveland Browns

-McDonald was selected by the Cleveland Browns in the fifth round (140th overall) in the 2007 NFL Draft.
+McDonald was selected by the Cleveland Browns in the fifth round (140th overall) in the 2007 NFL draft.
 He made his NFL debut versus the Pittsburgh Steelers on September 9.
 McDonald had superb performances in games against the Houston Texans in which he had 3 tackles, 4 passes defended, and his 1st career interception, and the New York Jets in which he had 5 tackles, 2 passes defensed and 1 interception.

 He finished the season with 16 games played including 2 starts, 24 tackles, 10 passes defensed, and 2 interceptions.